-In 1697, Peter the Great of Russia travelled to England to learn about shipbuilding and navigation in order to establish the first Russian Navy.
+In 1698, Peter the Great of Russia arrived in England to learn about shipbuilding and navigation in order to establish the first Russian Navy.

 Tsar Peter I of Russia (1672–1725), better known as Peter the Great, created the Russian Navy.
 As a young man, he travelled to Europe in 1697–98 to study new developments in technology, especially shipbuilding.
 King William III of England welcomed the opportunity to increase trade with Russia, so gave Peter all the assistance he could.

 What was Peter’s background?

 Born on 30 May 1672, Peter was the son of Tsar Alexis I, and the first son from his second marriage.
 In 1682, ten-year-old Peter became joint tsar with his half-brother Ivan and in 1696 began to rule alone.
 From childhood, Peter was interested in warfare and practical activities such as carpentry, and sailing and building ships.

 What was Russia like when Peter became tsar?

 Russia was a huge landlocked country, much less developed than others in Europe.
 At war with either Turkey or Sweden for most of his reign, Peter took a particular interest in ships and arms.
 He wanted Russia to be able to compete with European rivals.
 During his trip to western Europe, he looked for ideas from countries like Holland and England, which already had strong navies.

 What did Peter hope to learn in Europe?

 Peter was the first tsar to leave Russia for more than 100 years.
 He hoped to investigate and learn about all types of technology and science, especially the latest on shipbuilding and navigation.
 He also wanted to study the way fleets were organised, and recruit specialists to travel home with him to help build a Russian navy.

 Why was King William III of England happy to help Peter?